 3. Make Sure Your Retirement Timing is Correct

-When you go to retire, make sure you are doing so at an advantageous time.
-Eligibility for annual bonuses, vacation days, or vacation payouts could all be dependent on when you retire from the company.
+Eligibility for annual bonuses, vacation days, or vacation payouts should all be considered as you decide when to retire from the company.

-Here’s a scenario we see all the time: you’re 57.
-You want to retire.
-You don’t want to wait until you’re 59½ to do it.
-But you know that there’s a 10% federal tax penalty and a 2.5% California state tax penalty if you take money out of your 401(k) before then.
+We see it all the time.
+You’re 57, you want to retire.
+You don’t want to wait until you’re 59½ to do it, but you know that there’s penalties if you take the money out early.
 So are you stuck?

 A spouse may have a better or more affordable medical plan if they are still working.
 Be sure to examine all of your options.

-If you have significant credit card debt, then it’s time for a plan (there it is again!), a budget, and some hard work.
+If you have credit card debt, then it’s time for a plan, a budget, and some hard work.

-Credit card debt can be intimidating, but you can pay it off!
-At WSWA, one of our favorite things to see is a client freeing himself or herself from the stress of mounting credit card debt.
+Debt can be intimidating, but you can pay it off!
+One of our favorite things is a client freeing themselves from the stress of mounting credit card debt.
 You may just need some help and a plan.

-8. Build Up 6 Months Worth Of Emergency Savings
+7. Build Up 6-Months Worth of Emergency Savings

 We’re always optimistic about the future, but sometimes life takes surprising and difficult turns.
 Wise financial planning means being prepared for those situations.

-We recommend that you save at least 6 months worth of living expenses in case of an emergency.
-So if you need $4,000/month to live, then have around $24,000 saved in savings and checking.
-That way, you’re prepared for the ups and downs that life can throw at us at any age
+We recommend that you save at least 6-months worth of living expenses in case of an emergency.
+Need $4,000/month to live?
+Then have around $24,000 in savings & checking.
+Now, you’re prepared for the ups and downs that life can throw at us at any age

-There is all kinds of information out there about what to do about your social security.
-Let me boil it all down to one simple point for you: you don’t have to take it at 62!
-When we build a financial plan for a client, we use a tool that calculates all options for optimizing social security.
-And no matter how many times we do it and how many ways we look at it, one thing becomes clear every time: it’s usually best to wait at least until your full retirement age (66-67) to take social security.
+There is a lot of information out there about what to do with Social Security.
+Let me boil it all down: you don’t have to take it at 62!
+When we build a financial plan for a client, we calculate all options for optimizing Social Security.

 You didn’t think this was going to end without one more reminder, did you?
 If you’re not sure where to start with your financial plan, that’s OK: we can help.